 We can then take this manure—this already digested plant material that has now been infused with animal life and an animal’s sensitivity—and further develop it through composting.
-By creating compost and adding the biodynamic preparations, the whole process is taken to the next level of life, stimulating the vitality, or what Rudolf Steiner called the “etheric” forces.
-As the composted manure is returned to the fields, the soil receives both nutrients and valuable information carried by these etheric forces, which brings enhanced vitality to the food grown on the farm.
+By creating compost and adding the biodynamic preparations, the whole process is taken to the next level of life, stimulating the vitality.
+As the composted manure is returned to the fields, the soil receives both nutrients and valuable information, which brings enhanced vitality to the food grown on the farm.

 When seeing a farm as a whole organism, the view of weeds, pests, and diseases changes.
 Each of these becomes a valuable messenger, revealing an imbalance in the farm and inviting us to correct that underlying imbalance.
 A weed might tell us that our soil has become too compacted; a fly infestation in our cow herd might tell us that we need more wild birds on the farm.
 Although short-term solutions to manage these problems may be necessary, the biodynamic approach emphasizes learning from these problems and changing management practices to increase the health of the garden or farm as a whole.